fbpx

 Gender and sexuality fundamentally shape how we see the world and how the world sees us.
 How we understand gender and sexual identity in relation to our sense of self and others is always open to change.
 Historical, literary and visual perspectives can help us understand how our contemporary ideas about gender and sexuality emerged, how they intersect with power, science and the law, and how they might be thought differently.

 This course will make the most of our intercultural classroom.
 Throughout, the international audience of VIU will provide opportunity to make cross-cultural comparison to enrich our understanding of the diversity of gender and sexual experience across the globe.
-The course will also make themes directly relevant to the place in which we study: together, we will go on a field trip to Lido Island, where Thomas Mann's famous novella Death in Venice is set, to trace the journey of sexual knowledge production across borders.
+The course will also make themes directly relevant to the place in which we study: we will discuss Thomas Mann’s famous novella Death in Venice, set in Venice and on Lido Island, and the course offers a museum field trip (further information tbc).
 Overall, this module will give you the confidence to understand the vital role that you, as multilingual and international humanities student, can take in questioning and reimagining dominant social values and cultural constructs in our world today.

 Learning outcomes of the course